ryanlintott/FrameUp/README.md

 - [`.relativePadding`](#relativepaddingedgeslengthfactor) adds padding relative to the content view size.
 - [`TabMenuView`](#tabmenuview), a customizable tab menu with `onReselect` and `onDoubleTap` functions.
 - [`ScaledView`](#scaledview) to scale views and their frames to specific sizes.
+- [`rotationMatchingOrientation`](#rotationmatchingorientation) to give some views a different set of allowable orientations.
 - [`WidgetSize`](#widgetsize) - Similar to WidgetFamily but returns widget frame sizes by device and doesn't require `WidgetKit`
 - [`WidgetDemoFrame`](#widgetdemoframe) creates widget frames sized for the current device (and scaled for iPad)
 - [`WidgetRelativeShape`](#widgetrelativeshape) fixes a bug with the corner radius of `ContainerRelativeShape` on iPad.